How to Grow Rose Plant from the Stem Cutting

 Roses are the beautiful and often fragrant flower, which is very commonly used in gardens.
 Imagine a beautiful rose blooming in your garden spreading its fragrance around your home.
 Rose plants are readily available in markets, you can buy a beautiful new rose plant from the market, but have you ever thought of making a new rose plant from its stem.
 So let’s learn how to plant a Rose Stem.

-It’s very easy with just a little effort you can have a healthier rose plant blooming and that with no cost, its all about timing and technique.
-Rose will produce in the winter month so that the rose cutting can be potted in early summer or spring season.
+It’s very easy with just a little effort you can have a healthier rose plant blooming and that with no cost, it’s all about timing and technique.
+Rose will produce in the winter month so that the rose cutting can be potted in the early summer or spring season.

 Spring is the time of the year when they are growing vigorously and the best time to take a cutting of a stem.
 But while choosing the stem to cut you have to look that it is neither brand new or fully matured stem.
 The thickness of the stem should be like a pencil.